 Baby, it’s cold outside!
-If you’re planning a family ski vacation or just want to get out in the snow and do some sledding during winter break, staycation style, you’re probably assessing your cold weather gear and figuring out that (surprise!) your kids grew out of last year’s winter clothes once again.
+If you’re planning a family ski vacation or just want to get out in the snow and do some sledding during winter break, staycation style, you’re probably assessing your cold-weather gear and figuring out that (surprise!) your kids grew out of last year’s winter clothes once again.
 But as long as your little ones are bundled up in their warm ski suits, they’ll happily spend hours playing in the snow and enjoying winter sports.

 Kids’ snowsuits need to be water-resistant with sturdy zippers and seams so they don’t wear out before your children do!
 Also, keep in mind that sizing varies widely from brand to brand, and also depends on the build of your particular kid.
-If you’re not sure on size, or if your child is between sizes, consider ordering both sizes to try.
+If you’re not sure about the size, or if your child is between sizes, consider ordering both sizes to try.
 Many of these selections offer free returns on the size that doesn’t fit.
 Or you can keep the bigger one for next year—you know you’re going to need it.
 Here are our picks for the best ski and snowsuits for kids.

 1. Cremson Baby Puffer Pram Bag

 We nearly died from the cuteness when we saw this adorable “pram bag,” (also known as a bunting), just perfect for a newborn or infant (sized 0 to 6 months).
-Available in three colors with a faux fur trimmed hood, the down alternative filling keeps your little one warm, while their cute little legs stay tucked together inside. #Squee
+Available in three colors with a faux fur-trimmed hood, the down alternative filling keeps your little one warm, while their cute little legs stay tucked together inside. #Squee

 2. L.L.
 Bean Infants’ and Toddlers’ Cold Buster Snowsuit

 Let’s face it: Babies do NOT enjoy being inserted into a snowsuit!
 Make your job easier by picking up L.L.
 Bean’s Infants’ and Toddlers’ Cold Buster Snowsuit, which features a full zip front.
-Available in 2T to 4T in three color patterns, the wind- and water-resistant fabric is lightweight so children can comfortably move around.
-Thinsulate insulation adds warmth without bulk, while the knees, seat and elasticized Velcro-closure cuffs are reinforced for added durability.
+Available in 2T to 4T in three color patterns, the wind- and the water-resistant fabric is lightweight so children can comfortably move around.
+Thinsulate insulation adds warmth without bulk, while the knees, seat, and elasticized Velcro-closure cuffs are reinforced for added durability.
 The zip vent slides easily over winter boots, and the nylon gators keep ice and snow out.
 It fits slightly large, making it perfect for layering in different temperatures.

 3. Carter’s Boys’ Character Snowsuit